5 Factors Leading to High-Risk Pregnancies

 Alcohol consumed during pregnancy passes through the umbilical cord and reaches the foetus, increasing chances of miscarriage or stillbirth.
 Even if the foetus survives, it may have birth defects and foetal alcohol spectrum disorder characterised by abnormal facial features, hyperactivity disorder, intellectual disabilities, poor vision, hearing problems, low body weight, short stature, etc. Smoking also puts the foetus at risk for birth defects and sudden infant death syndrome.

-Women who are underage or overage both face the risk of serious complications during pregnancy.
+underage or overage both face the risk of serious complications during pregnancy.
 Teenage mothers run the risk of premature delivery, preeclampsia, hypertension, and having a baby with low birth weight.

 Women over the age of 35 are also likely to have problems related to pregnancy, in addition to declining levels of fertility.
 They also likely to have medical conditions like high blood pressure and diabetes which lead to further complications.
 Their babies might have chromosomal disorders such as Down syndrome, which can be detected with the help of prenatal screening.
 The risk of miscarriage is higher for older women.